hanjianqiao/hanjianqiao/README.md

-- 👋 Hi, I’m @hanjianqiao
+- 👋 Hi, I’m @hanjianqiao(Lanchitour)
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Graphics, Compilers and Operating Systems.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Qt and Vulkan.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something interesting and I'm coding for joy.
-- 📫 How to reach me ...
+- 📫 How to reach me, email to hanjianqiao@gmail.com

 <!---
 hanjianqiao/hanjianqiao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.